julianchurchill/sxq-to-midi/README.md

 # TODO - sxq_to_midi.py

-- Do tied notes - quarter tied 16th (5x16ths), quarter tied dotted 8th (7x16ths), half etc...
+- ...
+Do tied notes - quarter tied dotted 8th (7x16ths), half etc...
 - Horns in latest-broken.sxq are converted at too short a note length - investigate and fix.
 Is it because they were half/dotted halfs/whole notes?
     - First note in latest-broken.sxq horns is 79, 20 (4F, 14), possibly a half note tied to an 8th?
     - Third note in latest-broken.sxq horns is 49, 12 (31, 0C), possibly a double dotted quarter?